thegaminghorizon/The-Gaming-Horizon/assets/README.md

 🗂️ Repository

-The repository is being organized so that the README remains a high-level product and project showcase, while deeper information lives in dedicated documentation.
+The repository is being organized so the README remains a high-level product and project showcase, while deeper information lives in focused documentation and implementation directories.

+The goal is simple: make the front page easy to understand, make the deeper material easy to find, and keep the project scalable as it grows.

 The-Gaming-Horizon/
 │